panva/oauth4webapi/README.md

-# OAuth 2 / OpenID Connect for Web Platform API JavaScript runtimes
+# OAuth 2 / OpenID Connect for JavaScript Runtimes

-This software is a collection of routines upon which framework-specific client modules may be written.
-Its objective is to support and, where possible, enforce secure and current best practices using only capabilities common to Browser and Non-Browser JavaScript-based runtime environments.
+This software provides a collection of routines that can be used to build client modules for OAuth 2.1, OAuth 2.0 with the latest Security Best Current Practices (BCP), and FAPI 2.0, as well as OpenID Connect where applicable.
+The primary goal of this software is to promote secure and up-to-date best practices while using only the capabilities common to both browser and non-browser JavaScript runtimes.

-Target profiles of this software are OAuth 2.1, OAuth 2.0 complemented by the latest Security BCP, and FAPI 2.0.
-Where applicable OpenID Connect is also supported.
+## Features

-## In Scope & Implemented
+The following features are currently in scope and implemented in this software:

 - Authorization Server Metadata discovery
-- Authorization Code Flow (profiled under OpenID Connect 1.0, OAuth 2.0, OAuth 2.1, and FAPI 2.0), PKCE
+- Authorization Code Flow (profiled under OpenID Connect 1.0, OAuth 2.0, OAuth 2.1, and FAPI 2.0), with PKCE
 - Refresh Token, Device Authorization, and Client Credentials Grants
 - Demonstrating Proof-of-Possession at the Application Layer (DPoP)
 - Token Introspection and Revocation